 OLIVE LAKE: rainbow trout, brook trout, and kokanee

-Fishing is good and lake has been stocked with both legal and trophy-sized rainbow trout.
-Some kokanee are being caught at 30 to 40 feet depth.
+Fishing is fair and lake has been stocked with both legal and trophy-sized rainbow trout.

 PEACH POND (Ladd Marsh): rainbow trout